 Gambling and Taxation in the United Kingdom

 Whether you gamble no more than a few quid per year or are an internationally known poker player, the United Kingdom is a great place to call home.
 Not only is gambling completely legal and fully regulated in the UK, but you’ll be able to keep whatever you win.
 Although it might seem hard to fathom, gambling winnings are tax free for players in Scotland, Wales, Northern Ireland, and England.
-As you might expect, HM Revenue and Customs have no reason to cry poor, as they claim a sizable share by levying duties on gambling operators.
+As you might expect, HM Revenue and Customs have no reason to cry poor, as they claim a sizable share by levying duties on real money gambling operators.
 Keep reading to learn all about the tax situation in Britain.

 If you live in England, Scotland, Wales, or Northern Ireland, your gambling winnings are tax free whether you play live or on the internet.

-Did you know the government makes a virtual killing from gambling?
-In the 2016-17 fiscal year alone, Her Majesty’s Revenue and Customs raked in £2.7-billion in gaming-related duty.
+Did you know the UK government makes a virtual killing from gambling?
+In the 2017-18 fiscal year alone, Her Majesty’s Revenue and Customs raked in £2.9-billion in gaming-related duty.
 Although that figure includes lotteries, betting, and live as well as remote gaming, that’s an astronomical amount.
 A great deal of that revenue comes from the 15% tax levy gambling operators must pay.
 While you don’t have to worry about paying taxes when you win or lose, the government does tax betting shops, poker rooms, casinos, and other related establishments on their profits.
 Even though players don’t pay these fees directly, in many ways they are built into the odds.
 Nonetheless, it’s nice that you can concentrate on playing your favourite games instead of dealing with complicated tax forms.

 Making Sense of UK Gambling Taxes